Historians, experts welcome Chandni Chowk's heritage-sensitive revamp | Science-Environment

 Also, a signage with basic information about the old buildings should be installed in front of the them to engage the visitors, the historian said.

-Various other heritage experts and conservation architects also welcomed the redevelopment of Chandni Chowk that was built by Jehan Ara, daughter of Mughal Empire Shah Jahan.
+Various other heritage experts and conservation architects also welcomed the redevelopment of Chandni Chowk that is said to be built by Jehan Ara, daughter of Mughal emperor Shah Jahan.

 ''Earlier there were three markets, Urdu Bazaar, Johri Bazaar and Fatehpuri Bazaar.
 And, a square existed in the middle of it, so the name Chandni Chowk.
 The area has changed a lot, it has seen the glory of the Mughals, their fall, the 1857 First War of Independence and eventually rise of a free, democratic India in 1947.
 So, it deserves this special attention,'' Safvi said.